Graeme Downie: Political career

-Downie began his political career as a as Councillor for West Fife and Coastal Villages and Health Spokesperson in the Labour-led Fife Council administration.
+Downie began his political career as a Councillor for West Fife and Coastal Villages and Health Spokesperson in the Labour-led Fife Council administration.
 He resigned from both following his election to parliament.
 In September 2023, Downie was among several politicians who went on a diplomatic visit to Israel funded by Labour Friends of Israel.

 2024–present

-Downie ran in the 2024 United Kingdom General Election in the constituency Dunfermline and Dollar under the Labor Party.
+Downie ran in the 2024 United Kingdom general election in the constituency Dunfermline and Dollar under the Labour Party.
 He was one of several Scottish candidates to received donations from Baronet Gordon Dalyell during the election.

 In the 2024 general election, Downie flipped Dunfermline and Dollar from the Scottish National Party to the Labour party.
-He received votes 20,336 votes, 8,241 more than the next highest scoring candidate.
+He received 20,336 votes, 8,241 more than the next highest scoring candidate.

 Following his victory he stepped down from his role as Health Spokesperson but planned to continue as a councillor.
 However he did not wish to be paid for the position.
 He announced his resignation on 4 September 2024.
 A by-election was held on 28 November 2024, to fill the seat.

-In March 2025, Downie began a petition to have the Competition and Markets Authority investigate possible price-fixing or anti-competitive tactics with gas prices in Dunfermline.
+In March 2025, Downie began a petition to have the Competition and Markets Authority investigate possible price-fixing or anti-competitive tactics with petrol prices in Dunfermline.